-The immune system attacks the perceived foreign and harmful agent by releasing a substance called immunoglobulin E (or IgE).
-Too much of this substance can cause inflammation (swelling) in the body and in the airways in a person’s lungs.
+Too much immunoglobulin E can cause inflammation (swelling) in the body and in the airways in a person’s lungs.
 As the condition worsens, it can become difficult to breathe and may even result in an asthma attack.

 What Is Asthma?

-Asthma is a chronic disease that affects a person’s airways, causing them to swell and narrow.
-Your airways are tubes that carry air in and out of your lungs.
-When the inside walls of these airways become sore and swollen, they also become very sensitive causing them to react strongly to allergens (substances that cause allergic reactions) and other irritants.
+Asthma is a chronic disease that affects a person’s airways, causing them to swell, narrow and react strongly to allergens and other irritants.
 As the airways react and continue to narrow, less air can get through to your lungs.